PolymathNetwork/polymath-apps/.github/CONTRIBUTING.md

 - In most cases, you will checkout from `develop` and create a branch
 - Once you're happy with your code, submit a pull request from your branch to `develop`
+- Builds and tests status will show on the `checks` section of your PR on Github
-- If your PR is out of date, rebase it and update your branch
+- If tests or builds fail, your PR is not qualified for merging

 Rules: